PieterCooreman/Bootstrap-Template-Generator/README.md

 # Bootstrap Design Generator

 A single-file Bootstrap 5 website template generator that produces complete, randomized SaaS landing pages with **36 million+ unique visual combinations**.
 Every click generates a fully functional, responsive, dark-mode-ready website you can download as a standalone HTML file.
+Download or use on https://pietercooreman.github.io/Bootstrap-Template-Generator/

 ---